 2. Review authorized signors.
 Carefully consider who your authorized signors are (authorization of the transaction).
 Those individuals should not have access to the blank check stock (custody of the asset) nor the ability to enter the transaction into the accounting system (recording of the transaction).
 The use of a signature stamp, although efficient, may be problematic in that you must have separate controls to ensure that the stamp is not readily available for inappropriate use.

 3. Consider requiring dual signatures.
-Your company may also want to consider the use of dual signatures.
+Your company may also want to consider the use of dual signatures as a further internal control for cash disbursements.
 A dual signature policy includes the establishment of a dollar threshold over which checks require two signatures.
 The utilization of dual signatures establishes an element of segregation of duties for disbursements over a specified threshold in that these disbursements require more than one individual to authorize the transaction.

 4. Remember the wire transfers.
 The use of wire transfers has increased significantly over the years, and segregation of duties around wire transfers is paramount.
 The responsibilities for establishing a wire transfer should be segregated from the responsibility of releasing the wire transfer.
 If this segregation is not possible, consideration should be given to using a call-back procedure, in which the financial institution will call a specified individual when a wire transfer is initiated.
 Most important, the call back cannot go to any individual who is able to initiate a wire transfer.